 Foundations in Practice in Health and Social Care, Ocular Anatomy and Physiology, Child Development and Health Optics, Refraction and Binocular Vision, Practice Education.

 Diagnostic Techniques, Ocular Pharmacology, Ocular Pathology, Physiology and Microbiology, Refraction and Binocular Vision, Introductory Ocular Disease, Practice Education.

 Advanced Orthoptics 1 and 2, Research Methods and Statistics, Clinical Ophthalmology, Incomitant Deviations, Practice Education, Visual Neuroscience.

 Management in Health Care, Honours Project, Advanced Orthoptics 3, Practice Education.

-5 Highers at BBBBC including English and 2 science subjects or Maths and a science subject plus National 5 Maths (if not held at Higher).
-Physics at National 5 is preferred.
-A Foundation Apprenticeship is accepted in place of 1 non-essential Higher.
-For widening access entry contact the institution.
+Standard entry: 5 Highers at BBBBC including English or another English based subject and 2 science subjects or Maths and a science subject plus National 5 Maths at B (if not held at Higher).

 School of Health and Life Sciences